MISACHI/chatcamp/README.md

-Chatcamp is a simple and easy to use social platform
+Chatcamp is a simple and easy to use social network application